1991 Armenian independence referendum

-An independence referendum was held in the Armenia SSR on 21 September 1991 to determine whether to secede from the Soviet Union.
+An independence referendum was held in the Armenia SSR on 21 September 1991 to determine whether Armenia should secede from the Soviet Union.
 It followed a declaration of independence on 23 August 1990.
 99.5% of voters voted in favour, with a turnout of 95%.
 The country officially became an independent state on 23 September 1991.

 Background

 The May 1990 Armenian Supreme Soviet election resulted in the formation of a non-Communist government led by Levon Ter-Petrosyan, chairman of the Pan-Armenian National Movement.

 On 23 August 1990, the Supreme Soviet of the Armenian SSR adopted the Declaration of State Sovereignty of Armenia, which marked the beginning of the process of establishing independent statehood.
 It was declared that the Republic of Armenia was a sovereign state endowed with independence.
 The Constitution of the USSR and the laws of the USSR ceased to apply in the territory of the Republic.
 In order to ensure its security and inviolability of its borders, the Republic of Armenia established its own Armed Forces, internal troops, state and public security bodies subordinate to the Supreme Soviet.

 In December 1990, Mikhail Gorbachev proposed a referendum on the continuation of the Soviet Union, as a federative state.
 The Ter-Petrosyan government rejected the proposal on 1 March 1991 and decided instead to hold a referendum on independence.

 The referendum was scheduled for 21 September 1991.
 The Presidium of the Supreme Soviet of the Republic was given the right "in case of a sharp change in the situation to decide on an early referendum".

-On 21 September 1991, the referendum was held.
-The majority of citizens with the right to vote answered this question in the affirmative.
+The referendum was administered by the Central Referendum Commission, which was established on 23 May 1991.
+The commission consisted of a chairperson (Babken Gurgeni Ararktsyan), two deputy chairpersons (Gevorg Hrachiki Vardanyan and Ter-Husik Beniki Lazaryan), a secretary (Lyudvig Varazdati Khachatryan) and additional members appointed by state authorities.